 Injection: The medication is put into the side of the penis by a needle.
 This raises your risk for dangerously prolonged erections and scarring.

 They’re often used for penis rehabilitation, usually after prostate surgery.
-Your doctor will put you on a regimen designed to restore normal blood flow to the penis.
+Your doctor will put you on a program designed to restore normal blood flow to the penis.
 This will allow you to get a spontaneous erection.

 It may take several months to see results.

-- A clear, plastic tube that slides over the penis
+- A clear plastic tube that slides over the penis

 - A manual or battery-operated pump that sucks air out of the cylinder, sending more blood to the penis